 Ethernet connection speeds

-Since introducing the initial standard, IEEE has improved Ethernet by making it faster and cheaper and has released subsequent standards covering these improvements.
+Since introducing the initial standard, IEEE has improved Ethernet, making it faster and cheaper, and has released subsequent standards covering these improvements.

 Today, most Ethernet devices are capable of automatically negotiating connection speeds of 10/100/1000 Mbit/s with the switch.
-However, embedded devices rarely support 1 Gb/s connection speed.
+However, embedded devices rarely support 1 Gbps connection speed.

 Ethernet framing has remained nearly untouched after its initial introduction, making it possible to connect devices with various speeds to the same Ethernet segment.
-Mbed OS only uses Ethernet for carrying IP frames.
+Mbed OS uses Ethernet only to carry IP frames.

 Fields in frame:

 SRC: 48 bit source MAC address

 Type: Originally length field, but later used to specify content type of payload.
 Also known as EtherType.
 Values higher than 1536 are registered type specifiers.
 Most common is 0x0800 for IPv4 and 0x86DD for IPv6.

 FCS: Frame Check Sequence used for integrity check.
 Implemented as CRC-32.